 It’s absurd to, first of all, put up that kind of imagery without at least considering the way in which the general population will perceive it: as part of a body-shamming culture that equates slim bodies with healthy bodies.
 They’ve done this without realizing that hey, you know what?
 A body that may look overweight to you CAN indeed be healthy.
 And fit.
 And hella STRONG.
 And all bodies are beach-ready bodies, no matter what their weight, shape, or form!
 Thinking otherwise is ridiculous.

-For some reason though, Protein World has read the comments of those critiquing their campaign and its message as champions for the morbidly obese.
+For some reason though, the company behind the posters read the comments of those critiquing their campaign and its message as champions for the morbidly obese.
 In so doing, they’re completely missing the point.
 NO ONE is attacking health and fitness.
 On the contrary, they’re seeking to reclaim the true meaning of what health and fitness actually means.

 Most of you reading this, like me, embrace a healthy and active lifestyle.
 We pay attention to our nutrition and eat as best we can.
 We exercise regularly and we take care of our bodies.